 Whether your company is a startup or established business, it’s important that you can explain your business model to anyone who will have a vested interest in your company.
 Your business model should identify the resources required to successfully implement your business processes and generate revenue.
 People who have a vested interest in your company will want to know this information.
 This includes your potential business partners, banks and investors.

 If you ever have to pitch your business to a potential partner or investor, you can use the business model canvas to do so.
 Create an outline of your business model now so you’ll have it ready for important meetings with potential partners or investors.
 You will also be able to use the business model canvas to explain your company business model to contractors or employees during your new hire training process.
 In this blog I’ll show you how to outline your business model using the business model canvas created by Strategyzer, a leader in business model innovation.

 This is What You Would Pitch to Potential Partners, Banks and Investors

 There are nine key components of the business model canvas by Strategyzer.
 Below I explain what they are and how to outline your business model using each component.
 When pitching your business to a potential partner, bank or investor, covering each component should help them easily under how your business operates and generates revenue.

-- Customer Relationships – This component describe the types of relationships you will develop with each customer segment that the company is targeting.
+Customer Relationships – This component describes the types of relationships you will develop with each customer segment the company is targeting.
 It explains how you are going to maintain your relationship with your customer segments over time (to continue generating revenue for the company).

 The Business Model Canvas Helps You Keep Your Pitch Short & Sweet